Sheryl Reimer-Kirkham, PhD, RN

 Knowledge Broker & Site Principal Investigator

-Christina Beardsley is Knowledge Broker (& Site Principal Investigator) for the UK hospital sites (Chelsea and Westminster Hospital and West Middlesex University Hospital, which form part of the Chelsea and Westminster Hospital NHS Foundation Trust), where she worked as a chaplain for fifteen years, including as Head of Multi-faith Chaplaincy (2008-2016).
+Christina Beardsley is Knowledge Broker (& Site Principal Investigator) for the London, UK research sites.
+She worked as a chaplain for fifteen years.
 Educated at Sussex University (BA in Religious Studies), St John’s College, Cambridge (PhD in Victorian religion), Westcott House, Cambridge (ordination training), and Leeds University (MA in Healthcare Chaplaincy), Christina was in parish ministry prior to becoming a chaplain.
 She has published articles on chaplaincy-spiritual care, and is a Visiting Lecturer in Healthcare Chaplaincy at St Mary’s University, Twickenham.

 Christopher de Bono